-For more information, see "Trigger definitions" on page 122.
+For more information, see "Trigger definition" on page 165.

 When you use trigger scripts, remember that Perforce commands that write data to the depot are dangerous and should be avoided.
 In particular, do not run the p4 submit command from within a trigger script.